cloud-gov/common-pipelines/container/README.md

 docker-file-path: []
 ```

 Most often you will set the `docker-file-path` to an empty list, unless you've created a Dockerfile for an external resource in this repo.
-In this case you will also want to set the `docker-file-trigger` to `true` so the pipeline triggers on any Dockerfile changes.
+If you do add a value to this list, you will most likely also want to set the `docker-file-trigger` to `true` so the pipeline triggers on any Dockerfile changes.

 Many params have reasonable defaults and don't need to be explicitly set.
 Test with your repository to find out.